 Greenfly does not place any limits on bandwidth, utilization, the number of assets or storage — all use is inclusive and included in the base platform price.

-Greenfly is the more robust content exchange platform in the world, regardless of Opendorse prices.
-It is the platform of choice for organizations like Major League Baseball, World Surf League, and the Premier Lacrosse League, among many others.
+That’s why Greenfly is the platform of choice for professional leagues and teams, like Major League Baseball, the NBA, the NHL, World Surf League, and the Premier Lacrosse League, among many others.
 They choose to work with Greenfly because it fulfills every need to create, collect, move, distribute, and track all their content.

 Opendorse is often seen as the tool brands use to source and execute athlete endorsements.
 But a glance at Opendorse’s prices for enterprises do not reflect this use case.
 This is among the biggest misconceptions about Opendorse as a company and Opendorse’s pricing.
 Brands do use Opendorse to find athletes to work with.
 But the ‘Opendorse for Sports’ price structure does not include bringing sponsors to those sports customers.